juj/fbcp-ili9341/README.md

 - `-DSTATISTICS=number`: Specifies the level of overlay statistics to show on screen.
 0: disabled, 1: enabled, 2: enabled, and show frame rate interval graph as well.
 - `-DWAVESHARE35B_ILI9486=ON`: If specified, targets a Waveshare 3.5" 480x320 ILI9486 display.
 - `-DILI9486=ON`: If you have any other generic ILI9486 display, pass this directive.
+- `-DILI9486L=ON`: If you have a ILI9486L display, pass this directive.
+Note that ILI9486 and ILI9486L are quite different, mutually incompatible controller chips, so be careful here identifying which one you have.
 - `-DUSE_DMA_TRANSFERS=OFF`: If specified, disables using DMA transfers.
 Pass this if DMA is giving some issues.
 - `-DDMA_TX_CHANNEL=<num>`: Specifies the DMA channel number to use for SPI send commands.
 Change this if you find a DMA channel conflict.
 - `-DDMA_RX_CHANNEL=<num>`: Specifies the DMA channel number to use for SPI receive commands.
 Change this if you find a DMA channel conflict.